 All Grace & No Truth

-One final issue with secular 12-Step groups: the Bible describes Jesus in John 1 as “full of grace and truth” and these two concepts must always remain in balance for us to live successful lives as believers.
+One final issue with secular 12-step groups: the Bible describes Jesus in John 1 as “full of grace and truth” and these two concepts must always remain in balance for us to live successful lives as believers and for recovery to be effective over the long haul.
 AA and their clones are all about grace with zero teaching concerning how we can and should apply the Word of God to appropriate the power of God to get free.
 Everything presented at an AA meeting is anecdotal based upon personal experience and there is precisely ZERO instruction.
 From my perspective, this is a fatal flaw.